-To install MainBoss manually on any computer, follow the steps given on the CD or on the web page where you obtained the MainBoss software.
+To install MainBoss manually on any computer, follow the steps given on the web page where you obtained the MainBoss software.
 Once you've done so, each person who will use MainBoss on that computer must set up his or her options for connecting with the MainBoss database.
 The alternative is to use ClickOnce deployment, as described in ClickOnce Deployment on page 5.